-Now you have everything ready, you can submit your documents to the nearest Russian Consular Department.
-If you have the time, we strongly recommend that you submit your application by post.
+Now you have everything ready, you can submit your documents to the nearest Russian Consular Department or Visa Center.
+If you have the time and the opportunity, we strongly recommend that you submit your application by post.
 It's cheaper and considerably easier than applying in person.
 However, the process can take up to one month and, as a rule, consular departments do not issue urgent visas by post.
 If you need a visa urgently, then check the opening hours of your nearest consular department, turn up as early as possible and, in many places, expect to queue.
 Don't forget that your application must be accompanied by the following documents:

 - Your passport